RicardoKaleo/rr_kaleo/PROJECT_SCOPE.md

 - Client assignment to managers and final users
 - Client status tracking (active, inactive, prospect)
 - Notes and internal communication
+- **Client meta drawer:** Fetches and updates meta data from clients_meta table, with correct UUID matching and scrollable UI.
+Debugging and RLS troubleshooting completed.
+Permissive RLS enabled for development; will be tightened next.

 ### 3. Job Listings Management
 - Manual job registration with application method selection